terryyLi/FreshForever/README.md

 # FreshForever

 FreshForever is an app designed to help you manage your food and reduce waste.

-For security reason database and AWS keys were removed, check the deployed app here: https://ffproto-frontend.fly.dev/
+Sign in and start your journey here: https://ffproto-frontend.fly.dev/